itsRadu/diabetic-retinopathy-flutter/Diabetic Retinopathy Flutter/README.md

   - `dr_model.tflite` - TensorFlow Lite model for mobile and embedded deployment.

 The integration code is located in the `lib/` directory, where Flutter handles loading the model and processing image inputs.

+You can replace your model in the `assets/` directory with default model.

 ## Running the Application